rajm893/NLP-based-ML-model-on-Quora-question-pairs-dataset/README.md

 **Production**:
 - The choice of deployment method depends on project requirements:
    - Google App Engine for rapid scaling and serverless management.
-   - Server instances for budget-conscious projects.
+   - Server instances for budget-conscious projects.=p
    - Google Compute Engine for cost-effective deployment with monitoring using cloud scheduler and cloud functions.
    - Kubernetes with Kubeflow for an automated, scalable, and monitored solution.